Basic ECG Course - Canada

 The course also covers theory about cardiac anatomy and electrophysiology.
 Instruction is aided by animations, images, and clinical cases.
 All of this increases your understanding of how the heart works, helping you to improve your diagnoses and management of problems.

-The pharmacology module of the ECG course takes around 2.75 hours.
 You can take this module at the same time as the ECG module or separately.

 In this part of the course, you will learn about the drugs used during a cardiac event.
 You will learn which medications are the most appropriate for various situations and how to use the drugs, including when intravenous and interosseous access is unavailable.